 This is more than making sure your phone number and email are easily found on your site.
 Remember, your potential clients are more than likely businesspeople who are pressed for time or a stressed-out customer on the side of the road.
 Either person needs to be able to reach you quickly and easily.

 If you’ve used WordPress to create your webpage, do a quick Google search on how to place a “Click to Call” HTML code anywhere that your phone number appears on your site.
-Don’t worry – you don’t have to be an expert on coding.
+Don’t worry – you don’t have to be an professional on coding.
 Most tutorials will simply tell you what the code is and where to put it exactly.
 Do the same for when your email address appears on the site.

 Pro tip: The easiest way to make your phone number and email easily found on your website is to put them in the top or bottom banners of your webpage.